This is an updated version of a blog post which was originally published on 21 November 2017.

 The European Solidarity Corps is a new EU initiative which creates opportunities for young people to volunteer or work in projects in their own country or abroad that benefit communities and people around Europe and has a proposed budget of €341.5m.

-A separate Call for Proposals and Programme Guide will be released in the coming months and we will let you know the latest information as it becomes available.
+A separate Call for Proposals and Programme Guide will be released later in the year and we will let you know the latest information as it becomes available.